p15218742/lecture3/README.md

 # CTEC3905

-## Lecture 5
+## Lecture 3

-**1 December 2016**
+**17 November 2017**

-This is the presentation for the fifth lecture, covering an introduction to JavaScript and a little about its history and current use.
+This is the presentation for the third lecture, covering an introduction to JavaScript and a little about its history and current use.

-You can view it on the [GitHub page for Lecture 5](https://ctec3905.github.io/lecture_05/).
+You can view it on the [GitHub page for Lecture 3](https://ctec3905.github.io/lecture_03/).